 Best of Zanzibar is working with seven Health Officers from the Department of Environmental Health at the State University of Zanzibar (SUZA) and have developed and trained together with lead Health Officer Nahya Khamis Nassor to teach teachers and school children practical hygiene practices and its importance.
 The Health and Sanitation Education program started with training for the community leaders on the basis that community leaders are key components in the behaviour change chain by promoting practices which they also understand.
 The education is shared at Mbuyu Tende School with 512 students and 10 teachers, and at Kijini School with 809 students and 17 teachers.
 The program will continue with community groups, local health clinics and the general public – a total population of approximately 7500.

 The objective of the Health and Sanitation Education is to promote positive hygiene-related behaviour change practices for these students.
 In Mbuyu Tende, approximately one in eight primary school students responded that they washed their bodies in the past week.
 The goal of the Health and Sanitation Education is to educate students, teachers and the community in general about the link between illness and diseases and safe hygiene practices, so they understand the importance of washing hands, teeth, bodies and how to stop the spread of bacteria that may cause illness and disease, such as cholera.
-The students are engaged and interactive, they asked lots of questions, and requested further information provision about various disease and other public health matters.
+The students are engaged and interactive, they asked lots of questions, and requested further information provision about the various disease and other public health matters.

 ‘The program was developed from the results of the Baseline Survey of these villages conducted in October 2016, identifying Health and Hygiene as primary concerns for the area.
 We found that many in the community lacked the basic knowledge of environmental and physical hygiene.
-The program entails providing education of safe hygiene practices at sanitation or wash areas, and to introduce sanitation practices that promote hygiene and health at school and at home, including a take-home package of soap, toothbrush and toothpaste for every student.’ said the SUZA Health Officer Ms. Nahya Khamis Nassor.
+The program entails providing education of safe hygiene practices at sanitation or wash areas, and to introduce sanitation practices that promote hygiene and health at school and at home, including a take-home package of soap, toothbrush, and toothpaste for every student.’ said the SUZA Health Officer Ms. Nahya Khamis Nassor.

-Mr. Mohamed Issa Khatib, Best of Zanzibar program facilitator said ‘Overall, the Best of Zanzibar big picture program for Health & Sanitation is to provide access to clean water to Kigomani schools and village, wash stations and latrine pits at various points along the new Pennyroyal (Gibraltar) Ltd water line, and to implement community toilet facilities and associated education.
-We at Pennyroyal are focused on improving the life standards of the communities not just with health and sanitation education, but also through vocational classes in the future that will give the youth and women of Unguja North skills which we hope will enable the community to have better income and create employment opportunities.’
+Mr. Mohamed Issa Khatib, Best of Zanzibar program facilitator said ‘Overall, the Best of Zanzibar big picture program for Health & Sanitation is to provide access to clean water to Kigomani schools and village, wash stations and latrine pits at various points along the new Pennyroyal Ltd water line, and to implement community toilet facilities and associated education.
+We at Pennyroyal are focused on improving the living standards of the communities not just with health and sanitation education, but also through vocational classes in the future that will give the youth and women of Unguja North skills which we hope will enable the community to have better income and create employment opportunities.’

 The Health and Sanitation program started on February 27 and is expected to finalize phase one of the program on March 9, 2017.

-A Special thank you to all the Best of Zanzibar Health Officers for dedicating their time and sharing their knowledge and passion with the students, teachers and communities of Mbuyu Tende and Kijini.
+A Special thank you to all the Best of Zanzibar Health Officers for dedicating their time and sharing their knowledge and passion with the students, teachers, and communities of Mbuyu Tende and Kijini.